Tax resistance in the United States: Quaker conscientious objection to military taxation

 The Society of Friends (Quakers) had a tradition of refusing to pay tithes to the establishment church, and of refusing to pay explicit war taxes, from the early years of the establishment of the sect.

-When Quakers were permitted to establish an American colony, Pennsylvania, that they could run to some extent on their religious principles, the Pennsylvania Assembly often offered some resistance to attempts by the crown to exact money from the colony for the purposes of military defense.
+When Quakers were permitted to establish an American colony, Pennsylvania, that they could run to some extent according to their religious principles, the Pennsylvania Assembly often offered some resistance to attempts by the crown to exact money from the colony for the purposes of military defense.

-During the French and Indian war, the Pennsylvania colonial assembly conceded, and began raising a tax from Pennsylvania residents for military fortifications.
-This led to some, including influential Quakers John Woolman and Anthony Benezet, refusing to pay such taxes for reasons of conscientious objection.
+During the French and Indian War, the Pennsylvania colonial assembly conceded, and began raising a tax from Pennsylvania residents for military fortifications.
+This led to some—including influential Quakers John Woolman and Anthony Benezet—refusing to pay such taxes for reasons of conscientious objection.

 This stand, and the eloquence the resisters employed to explain it, proved influential, and a Quaker tradition of war tax resistance has waxed and waned through American history to the present day.